Daywalkerchen/awesome-extension/README.md

 1. Check if your [Node.js](https://nodejs.org/) version is >= **14**.
 2. Clone this repository.
 3. Run `npm install` to install the dependencies.
-4. Run `npm run build` to install the dependencies.
+4. Run `npm run start` to build and run the dev server
 5. Load your extension on Chrome:
    1. Access `chrome://extensions/`
    2. Check `Developer mode`
    3. Click on `Load unpacked extension`
    4. Select the `build` folder.
-6. Open `/utils/test-page.html` to watch the extension in action.
+6. Open http://localhost:3000/test-page.html to watch the extension in action.
 7. Run `npm run prepare` to install the prettier precommit hook.
 8. Happy hacking.